MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/baseline-zone-redundant-content.md

 ## Networking

-Network security is at the core of the App Services baseline architecture.
+Network security is at the core of the App Services baseline architecture (*see Figure 2*).
 From a high level, the network architecture ensures three things:

 1. A single secure entry point
 2. Virtual network integration